Danmachi1/ECM-System-Full-scale/README.md

-## ECM System - Full-Scale Phase 1.2: Auth, Workflows, Blockchain & More
+## ECM System - Full-Scale Phase 1.2: JUnit Testing, Auth, Workflows, Blockchain & More

 ### What’s New in Phase 1.2